Michael Guest (politician): Early life and education

 Michael Patrick Guest was born on February 4, 1970.
 He graduated from Mississippi State University with a bachelor's degree in accounting and the University of Mississippi School of Law with a Juris Doctor.
 He served as the Assistant District Attorney for Madison and Rankin counties from 1994 to 2008, and became District Attorney in 2008.
+Guest and his family are members of Brandon Baptist Church, where he serves as a deacon and Sunday school teacher.